doctorfree/RoonCommandLine/README.md

         -L setup roon to execute local commands rather than remote via SSH -l [albums|artists|genres|playlists|tags|zones] indicates list albums, artists, genres, playlists, tags, or Roon zones
-        -s search specifies a term to search for in the lists retrieved with -l -r indicates play Radio Paradise
+        -s search specifies a term to search for in the lists retrieved with -l use the special search term "all" to indicate match all entries -r indicates play Radio Paradise
         -t tag selects an tag to play (not yet working) -z zone selects the Roon Zone in which to play